About DCU Performance Sports

 |Men's Soccer||Irish Schools or Underage International squad player and League of Ireland Premier Division/Northern Ireland Football League Premiership Club Player|

-Proven Junior or Senior International with participation at European/World Championship or Olympic level and part of a high performance squad with their NGB
+Proven Junior or Senior International who have demonstrated outstanding sporting ability at European/World Championship or Olympic level and part of a high performance squad with their NGB.

 Here are the answers to the commonly asked questions about the CAO Points Concession and Sport Scholarships.